emk/lexique-experiments/README.md

   Commons license, which you can find in that directory.
 - The [conjugation rules][fvcr] in `verbs-0-2-0.xml` are in the public domain, according to the SourceForge project page where I found them.
+- The `verb-prototypes.tsv` file is generated using both the Lexique data and the conjugation rules.

 ## Running it